neicnordic/neic.no/_activities/tryggve.md

     minutes: https://wiki.neic.no/int/Category:Tryggve_management_meetings
     frequency: Weekly
 ---
-Tryggve is the name for the Nordic collaboration for sensitive data funded by NeIC and ELIXIR nodes of participating countries.
+NeIC Tryggve is the name for the Nordic collaboration for sensitive data funded by NeIC and ELIXIR nodes of participating countries.

 Tryggve develops and facilitates access to secure e-infrastructure for sensitive data, suitable for hosting large-scale cross-border biomedical research studies.